The main causes of a dog that is eating cat poop are:

 In addition to protecting our dogs from harmful parasites, dog eating poop is a gross behavior.
 We all want our dogs to have desirable characters in order to live well together.

 However, due to the various causes of a dog eating cat poop, we end up experiencing this harmful behavior.
 Luckily, domestication has enabled us to come up with ways to reinforce behavior in pets.
 Some of the ways you might use to control dog eating cat-poop may include;

 a) Proper diet

-As mentioned above, dietary deficiencies can sometimes be the reason as to why your dog is eating cat poop.
+As mentioned above, dietary deficiencies can sometimes be the reason why your dog is eating cat poop.
 Poop eating behavior should be discouraged because it might become chronic with time.

 Sometimes your dog will develop the habit of eating any poop, which endangers him.
 Dogs should be fed in accordance with their body weight as well as energy levels.
 In most cases, dogs with high energy levels will need a little more food than others.
 However, you should be sure that your dog’s diet will not cause obesity.